 His job is to make sure he and the people with the highest financial commitments to the organization profit.
 It’s been the way of sports business for decades.
 He’s no different than any major sports league owner or commissioner that came before him.

 White can try to convince us otherwise.
-He can say that people are going out of their way to criticize the UFC, journalists aren’t using his words in proper context, or that no one outside of the UFC office and the investors has any basis to question him about how much the fighters make.
+He can say that people are going out of their way to criticize the UFC, journalists aren’t using his words in proper context, or that there is no basis to question him about how much the fighters make.

 You can say whatever you want, Dana, but we most certainly can hold your words against you, no matter what platform upon which you spoke.
 Especially, if your words line up with your previous statements, and your organization’s actions.